Title: The Essex Serpent

 The second central character is William Ransom, a priest, and a family man living in the Essex town of Aldwinter.
 These two characters lives intertwine, when Cora, a keen naturalist and fascinated with fossils and science, decided to leave London and travel to Essex for an extended visit.

 What initially connects these characters, is a larger plot surrounding mysterious deaths and disappearances in Essex.
 The locals believe that these occurrences are linked to a mythological creature known as the Essex Serpent.
 This leads to interesting clashes of old versus new, and superstition against reason.

 From my point-of-view, this is by far the best part of the novel.
 The sections of the book dealing with the mystery of the Essex Serpent, the escalating fear in the area and Cora and Wiliams intellectual clashes regarding theology, science and the possibility of the unknown is by far the most atmospheric and exciting.

 That atmosphere is made even more impactful by the fact that The Essex Serpent is a beautifully written book.
-If you enjoy the kind of languages, she uses.
+If you enjoy the rich, flowery language she uses.
 It’s worth noting that it might be too much for some people, the prose is very heavy, and some might find it pretentious.
-If you’re unsure I’d recommend you read an excerpt to get a feel for the author’s use of language; I find it stunning, at certain points, it’s so poignant it takes your breath away.
+If you’re unsure I’d recommend you read an excerpt; I find it stunning, at certain points, it’s so poignant it takes your breath away.

 Unfortunately, its effect is dampened by an unnecessary love story.